 (Simplified Employee Pension plan)

 Available for self-employed individuals and owners of small businesses.
-Employees must be age 21 or older, receive annual compensation of $600 or more, and have worked for the company for at least three of the past five years.
+Eligible employees include all who are age 21 or older, receive annual compensation of $750 or more for the year, and have worked for the company for at least three of the past five years.
+Less restrictive eligibility requirements may be elected by the employer.

 Trade more, pay less